 This morning I write from my bed in Advent Hospital to share great news.

-I've just woken up, for the first time in years, free of panic and a racing heart.
-I do not detect any pain anywhere on my body and no sign of tremor internal or external.
+For the first time in years I woke up free of panic and a racing heart.
+I do not detect pain anywhere on my body and there is no sign of tremor - internal or external.
 I am completely still.
-I recognize this immediately.
-I have not felt this calm or still in over 8 years.
-I can't believe it.
+I have not felt this calm in a very long time.
 It feels odd and exciting at the same time.
-What a rush!
-I feel like the clock has rolled backwards.
-I smile and literally jump out of bed, simply because I can, and run to show my nurses.
+So with a big smile I jump out of bed and run to show my nurses.
 I'm standing straight and tall.
 I am not leaning forward on misshapen toes that have tried to keep me from falling forward for the last year.
 My hands & feet are not swollen.
 The nerve pain running under both upper legs is gone.

 For seven days now this hospital admission has given me the chance to finally get the rest I was not giving myself.
 It has also allowed my doctors to begin the process of titrating me off of very high doses of Parkinson's medicines.
 As you know, I've tried to titrate once before and failed.
 It was too painful to complete on my own.
 This time I am doing it the right way; under local doctor supervision along with meds that will take away the all over nerve pain that intensifies as my medicine is reduced plus a stabilizer drug to balance my brain chemicals as I adjust from an overstimulated brain to a normal one that thinks clearly.
 Soon I will be transferred to in-patient physical rehabilitation to get my body moving again and continue my titration under doctor supervision.
 My focus is on my core strength and stability, both depleted at the end of this journey.
 Finally, the hospital has arranged for Cognitive Behavioral Therapy to equip me for the road back from thinking of myself as a Parkinson's patient to a completely healthy 55 year old.
 I'm so excited.